Download the Fort Worth Distric Hunting Guide

-Permitted public hunting is available on approximately 14,000 acres in parts of Bosque County and Hill County.
+Permitted public hunting is available on approximately 18,000 acres in parts of Bosque County and Hill County.
 Hunting is not the exclusive use of these areas.
 Exercise caution when accessing these areas as some parts may be used as cattle grazing leases, used by hikers, equestrian riders, bird watchers, etc. It is the hunter’s responsibility to become familiar with the area and the limits of public lands.
 Hunting on permitted U.S. Army Corps of Engineers public land does not give one the right to cross or access private property.
 The hunting areas of Whitney/Aquilla Lakes are broken into individually numbered zones.
 These zones are separated for tracking harvest numbers and hunter density ratios.
-Special hunting areas: These areas will be marked as special hunting areas for sponsored hunts put on by the U.S. Army Corps of Engineers.
-These areas identified will be closed to hunting the first 14 days of the general season in November or as posted.

-NO PERMITS WILL BE ISSUED TO ANYONE UNDER THE AGE OF 12.
+Hunting is by permit only.
+Children under 12 years old are not permitted to hunt, but may accompany a permitted adult.
 All hunters must obtain a new permit each year.
 Permit periods will be concurrent with the Texas Parks and Wildlife hunting license renewal dates.
 This requirement applies to all hunters regardless of season or game hunted.
 A single permit is good for all zones and all legal game identified on the website during the permit period.
 Permit requires application, a valid state hunting license, hunter safety card or proof of hunter safety course, signed liability waiver and a valid driver’s license.
-Returning hunters must also complete a hunter survey from the previous season by the specified deadline of June 1.
-Hunters should visit the Whitney Lake websitefor more information.
-The Whitney Lake hunting websitewill allow hunters that have completed their survey to register online and complete a hunter activity report as well as generate their own permit and vehicle tag.
+Returning hunters must also complete a hunter survey from the previous season prior to acquiring their new permit.
+The Whitney Lake hunting website allows hunters that have completed their survey to register online and complete a hunter activity report as well as generate their own permit and vehicle tag.
 Hunters without access to the internet or first time hunters may register for a permit by sending a copy of the required documentation and a self-addressed stamped envelope to: Whitney Lake Office, 285 CR 3602, Clifton, TX 76634.
-No applications via fax will be accepted.
+No applications via fax or email will be accepted.
 You may register in person at the Whitney Lake Office, at the west end of the dam on State Hwy 22 in Laguna Park, Monday through Friday from 8:00 a.m. till 4:30 p.m.
 All permitted hunters will receive a permit card and a vehicle tag.
 Hunters must have permit card on their person and vehicle tag visible in the windshield when hunting at Whitney & Aquilla Lakes.
 By accepting this card hunters acknowledge receipt and understanding of hunting regulations and applicable state laws.
 Hunting without a valid hunting permit will constitute trespassing.

 HUNTER SAFETY/EDUCATION COURSE